Christine Jeffs: Sunshine Cleaning

 After Sylvia, Jeffs' third feature-length film, Sunshine Cleaning, was released in 2008 and was written by Megan Holley.
 The film starred Hollywood actresses Amy Adams and Emily Blunt taking on the roles of two sisters who start a cleaning business specifically for crime-scenes.
 Alan Arkin also starred in the film as the peculiar father of the two women.
 Although Sunshine Cleaning was Jeffs' first comedy, she considers her first film, Stroke "kind of funny."
 Much like Sylvia, Jeffs was brought in as a director after the project had already started.

 The Girl Film Company

 Jeffs is said to have co-founded a production company in New Zealand called The Girl Film Company.

 Personal life

-Jeffs lives in Auckland, NZ with her partner John Toon, who was the cinematographer on all of Jeffs' films.
+Jeffs lives in Auckland, New Zealand, with her partner John Toon, who was the cinematographer on all of Jeffs's films.